Atlanta Jazz Festival

 Arts Center Station – head south on West Peachtree street for one block.
 Head east (go left) on 14th Street for three blocks until you reach the 14th Street entrance to the Park.

 MARTA bus Route 27 (Monroe Dr./Lindbergh) and Route 36 (North Decatur) run by Piedmont Park.
-Click the route links above to get maps and bus schedules from the MARTA website.
-For additional information call MARTA at 404.848.4711.

 BIKE/ON FOOT